devopsctl/gitlabctl/docs/gitlabctl_edit_user.md

 ## gitlabctl edit user

-Modify a user
+Modify a user by specifying the id or username and using flags for fields to modify

 ### Synopsis

-Modify a user
+Modify a user by specifying the id or username and using flags for fields to modify

 ```
 gitlabctl edit user [flags]